Mr. Bean in Room 426: Part Two

-Once he reaches the restaurant, Bean cheats his way to the front of the queue and proceeds to take whatever food his neighbour is taking from the buffet, albeit double the quantity.
-He then sits down next to his neighbour and gluttonously eats whatever the neighbour is eating at a certain time.
-When the neighbour starts to eat his oysters, Bean gobbles all of them down, but the neighbour notices an odd smell coming from his oysters and asks the headwaiter about it.
-The headwaiter says that they have gone off and apologizes to the neighbour.
-Bean realizes that he has just consumed rotten oysters and begins to feel nauseous.
+During lunch, Bean takes double of whatever food his neighbour is taking from the buffet.
+He then sits at the table next to his neighbour and gluttonously eats whatever the neighbour is eating at a certain time.
+When the neighbour is about to start on his oysters, Bean eats all of his quickly, but the neighbour notices an odd smell coming from the oysters and asks the waiter about it.
+The waiter says that they have spoiled and apologises to the neighbour, while Bean realises that he has just eaten bad oysters.